jacobwilliams/rklib/README.md

   * Dense output (for the ones that have interpolants)
   * Runge-Kutta Nystrom methods (for 2nd order equations).
   * Comprehensive accuracy testing of all the methods.
-  * Option to report only every nth step

 ### License